Survival of the Primitive

 Figure: Survival.
 (Copyright King Features Syndicate, Inc., distr.
 Bulls.)

-Readers of this site know that I don’t believe in death in the classical sense, and that I strongly believe that we need to stop killing.
+Some of you know that I don’t believe in death in the classical sense, and that I strongly believe that we need to stop killing.
 Whether we just need to learn, or remember, that’s not the point here.
 What do I know.

 (This is one of five “lost” articles that I only published in 2021.)